AtharvaMeherkar/ai-budget-tracker/README.md

 ```bash
 streamlit run dashboard.py
 ```
-The application will automatically open in a new tab in your web browser!
+The application will open automatically in a new tab in your web browser.

 ---